 Antonio Negri points to something similar in the 20th century’s conception of the Third World.
 In the latter decades of the Cold War, an influential notion in radical political theory was the revolutionary power of the Third World.

-a culture.
-And if you think it does, you're stupid.
+Poverty and subordination relative to a global system of economics doesn't determine the entire potential of a culture.
+And if you think it does, you're stupid. |

 These countries were defined by their horrifying poverty, and their subordinate position relative to the two global superpowers.
 So the Third World countries were, in the eyes of European university-based political theorists, the global proletariat who would push the First World (the capitalist West) to revolution.